PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Proper PFD Repair Techniques

-When you're back home with time and proper materials, here's how to execute a legitimate pfd repair:
+When you're back home with time and proper materials, here's how to execute a legitimate pfd repair that restores your life jacket to serviceable condition.

 Small Tears (Under 2 inches)